Our Commitment to Education

 MILDRED SMITH HISTORICAL ESSAY SCHOLARSHIP CONTEST

-This year, the Smithtown Historical Society and the 911 Responders Remembered Memorial Park in conjunction with the FealGood Foundation, offer junior year students in the Township of Smithtown an opportunity to win a $2000.00 scholarship.
+Every year, the Smithtown Historical Society offers junior year students in the Township of Smithtown an opportunity to win a $1,000 scholarship.
 The Mildred Smith Historical Essay Contest, a scholarship award, is open to all 11th graders in attendance at Commack, Hauppauge, Kings Park, Smithtown East & West High Schools, as well as at The Knox School and Smithtown Christian School.

 Mildred Smith was an original founder of the Smithtown Historical Society and its first President.
 She possessed an intense passion for the history of Smithtown and was a great friend and supporter of the Society.
 The Smithtown Historical Society is proud to honor her through this annual essay contest and hopes that the spirit of Ms. Smith will live on in the devotion and hard work of students submitting essays for consideration.

 The Annual Mildred Smith Historical Essay Scholarship Contest is in its eleventh year.
-This year’s theme is: How has growing up and/or living in Smithtown influenced what your idea of a hero is?
+This year’s theme is: How do you plan to become a hero for the Smithtown Community?
 (800 words.)